 2. Page Weights or Page Sizes

-The size of the pages (page weight) on your site matters, but I rarely see it talked about.
-People will brag about having a site that loads in under 2 seconds but you look at their speed report screenshots and the page is 5mb in size…regardless of how fast a tool says your page is, a 5mb page is going to load slowly.
+The size of the pages (web page weight) on your site matters, but I rarely see it talked about.
+People will brag about having a site that loads in under 2 seconds but you look at their speed report screenshots and the web page is 5mb in size…regardless of how fast a tool says your web page is, a 5mb web page is going to slow load times.

-We discovered how important the page size across an entire site is for SEO by accident.
+We discovered how important pages size across an entire site are for SEO by accident.
 At the time, we had a couple of our SEO agency client sites that were stuck.
 We couldn’t move their rankings no matter what we threw at them.

 Within a week or so, they saw rankings improve dramatically.
 In my mind, it was too big an improvement in too short a time to be purely because the raw speed had improved.
 I had a hunch that the page size reduction might be the reason for the dramatic shift in rank, so we had a look at our two stuck agency sites.

-Long story short, they had similar page size issues that we resolved, and the rankings soon recovered.
+Long story short, they had similar web fonts size issues that we resolved, and the rankings soon recovered.

 Implement Lazy Loading

-On today’s web you really need lazy loading for images, Youtube videos and iframes to minimize page size.
+On today’s web pages you really need lazy loading for images, YouTube videos and iframes to minimize web page size.
 We generally use WP Rocket’s lazy load plugin (free) or the lazy load that’s part of their paid plugin.